 Below are a examples of the workshops and presentations I give.
 If you’re curious about a presentation for your group, including hands-on design thinking or visioning exercises tailored to your organization’s specific goals, please contact me.

-In late June I will be traveling to the Adirondacks region of New York to conduct a community visioning session for a shared Makerspace/collaboration facility in the heart of a small, rural town.
+MakeBoro: I am working with a community in the Adirondacks region of New York to conduct a community visioning sessions for a shared Makerspace/collaboration facility in the heart of a small, rural town.

 Title: Design Thinking for Environmental Design